-CCSC Food services - Melissa Pixley, (812) 704-5525 or mpixley@clarksvilleschools.org CHS - Ashley Stephens, (812) 282-8231, press 8 or at astephens@clarksvilleschools.org
+CCSC Food services - Melissa Pixley, (812) 704-5525 or mpixley@clarksvilleschools.org

 Lunch - Closed Campus

 Clarksville High School has a closed campus lunch policy and no student is allowed to bring fast food into the building for lunch.
 Additionally, food deliveries may not be made to students during school hours.
 Students must stay in the cafeteria or other designated area.
 Prosser students must eat lunch at Clarksville High School and must travel directly between Prosser and Clarksville.